-Head-Royce School's Green Mission statement was implemented in 2006 to provide a healthy school environment while promoting ecological sustainability.
+Head-Royce School's Green Mission statement was re-crafted in 2019 to provide a healthy school environment while promoting ecological sustainability.
 The School's ongoing commitment to cultivating constructive and responsible global and local citizens can be seen from our infrastructure to our faculty- and student-led initiatives.Here are just some of the ways we are carrying out our Green Mission!

 - Bay Area Green Business

 - LEED Certifications

 - Carbon Lighthouse + Solar Technology

 - Food + Dining

 Head-Royce is focused on creating a more sustainable future as a proud Bay Area Green Certified Business.

 The Bay Area Green Business Program is a network of 9 county based programs coordinated by the Association of Bay Area Governments (ABAG).
 The Program assists and recognizes small businesses and public agencies that implement measures to conserve energy and water, minimize waste and prevent pollution.
 The Program recommends dozens of best practices, many of which reduce greenhouse gas emissions, and verifies that businesses meet the standards.
 More than 1,800 businesses have been certified since the Program's inception in 1996.